codenato/transformation-vision/_events/mission-cedar-hill.md

 ---

 ACT NOW!
-To serve on a team, provide materials, or financial assistance, call 972.293.0155
+<br>To serve on a team, provide materials, or financial assistance, call 972.293.0155